valencia21/valencia21.github.io/_posts/2020-06-14-summarizing-japans-coronavirus-strategy-response-result.markdown

 ![Flu vs COVID-19 Spread](https://raw.githubusercontent.com/valencia21/valencia21.github.io/master/_site/assets/img/Flu vs COVID-19 Spread.png){: style="text-align:center"}

-#### Is there any further evidence that COVID-19 actually spreads in this way?
+#### Is there any further evidence that COVID-19 spreads in this way?

 In addition to the now well-known *R* (reproduction number) measure, scientists also use a value called the dispersion factor *k*.
 A lower *k* value indicates a smaller number of people contributing to total transmission.
 There is some evidence that *k* is low for COVID-19 summarized [here](https://www.sciencemag.org/news/2020/05/why-do-some-covid-19-patients-infect-many-others-whereas-most-don-t-spread-virus-all).